Chiltern Primary School is a mainstream fully inclusive school which welcomes all children.

 All LSAs and teachers have an induction into SEND at Chiltern as well as ongoing support in order to deliver the interventions and provision.
 This is in the form a training programme, a staff handbook and a SEND guide.

-Our SENCo, Mrs Callow, is a fully qualified and experienced primary teacher.
+Our SENCo, Mrs Smith, is a fully qualified and experienced primary teacher.
 She has taught within mainstream schools and SEND resourced provisions.
 She has a Diploma in Specific learning difficulties and specific training and experience in the Autistic Spectrum Condition.
-As well as responsibilities for SEND, Mrs Callow also overseas Inclusion, Designated Lead for Looked After Children and senior management responsibilities across the school.
+As well as responsibilities for SEND, Mrs Smith also oversees Inclusion, Designated Lead for Looked After Children and senior management responsibilities across the school.
 The SENCo has direct access to a network of external professionals and professional training to access resources, people and services to support your child.
 We also have access to Hampshire County Council advisors for SEND to support the development and improvement of provision at Chiltern.

 There is a dedicated LSA fully trained in delivering Speech and Language programmes.